k8snetworkplumbingwg/sriov-network-device-plugin/docs/bond/README.md

 This style of configuration can be used to create workloads with high availability - i.e. with two VFs from different PFs connected to the pod.
 Note that Bond CNI will only work with interfaces utilising the kernel driver.
 Workloads that leverage userspace drivers on VFs - such as DPDK workloads - are not covered by this guide or by the Bond CNI.

 ## Prerequisites
 This guide assumes the quick set up of the repo has been followed.
-That is that Multus, SRIOV CNI and SRIOV Device Plugin have been installed.
+That is that Multus, SRIOV CNI and SRIOV Network Device Plugin have been installed.

 Additionally at least two SRIOV Virtual Functions of the type 'intel_sriov_netdevice' should be available on a target node.